Hitman-sketch/Todo-App/README.md

 # Todo-App
-This is a TodoApp for managing user todo list, comes with a dark mode and light mode it a  NSS Project given by Amalitech..
+This is a TodoApp for managing user todo list, comes with a dark mode and light mode, it is an NSS Project given by Amalitech..